Rating the 26 players Madrid have signed from the Premier League

-Eden Hazard is the latest player to make the switch from England, finally moving to the Bernabeu in June 2019 after a long pursuit from Real.
+Antonio Rudiger remains the most recent player to make the switch from England, finally moving to the Bernabeu last summer after his contract expired at Chelsea.

-We’ve taken a look at their 25 previous signings from the Premier League, who have enjoyed varying levels of success to say the least.
+We’ve taken a look at their 26 signings from the Premier League, who have enjoyed varying levels of success to say the least.

-One of the more intriguing transfers of 2019, Manchester City clearly rated Diaz, but the hot prospect decided to return to his homeland and swap the challenge of breaking into Pep Guardiola’s midfield for the challenge of breaking into Zinedine Zidane’s.
+One of the more intriguing transfers of 2018, Manchester City clearly rated Diaz, but the hot prospect decided to return to his homeland and swapped the challenge of breaking into Pep Guardiola’s midfield for the challenge of breaking into Zinedine Zidane’s.

 After initially appearing that Diaz would be sent out on loan for the second half of 2018-19, the teenager instead found himself being handed a handful of first-team opportunities with Los Blancos, catching the eye with a clever assist against Huesca and excellent goal against Real Sociedad.